 Amazon Chime is available across all operating systems.
 Its features include video recording, screen sharing, remote desktop controls, and chat functionality.

 It isn't easy to get everyone on the same page when they're miles apart.
 Join.Me gives you a screen sharing and video conferencing tool that makes it easy to review deliverables, hold training sessions, or simply demo your latest product features.
-And yes, whiteboarding too.
+And yes, remote whiteboarding too.

 C. Document collaboration tools